 Asian Ginseng Summary:

-Asian ginseng is one of the most valuable and commonly used medicinal plants in the world.
+Asian ginseng is one of the most commonly used medicinal plants in the world.
 Its use originated from, and is well described in the traditional Chinese medical system.
 From here it has spread the world over and is now commonly used in both the Eastern and Western hemispheres of the world for mostly the same uses.

 Its botanical name, Panax, likely stemmed from the greek word Panaceae which means "cures all".
 This is a good indication for its view in traditional medical systems including Western herbal medicine.
-Ginseng was used for a huge range of conditions, and was suggested to be able to cure any disease.
+Ginseng was used for a wide range of conditions, and was suggested to be able to cure any disease.
 In Chinese medicine, ginseng is said to replenish the bodies vital energy and promote longevity.
 There has been a substantial amount of scientific research on this herb since the 1960s, and a lot of ginsengs traditional uses have been explained and backed up by modern scientific research.

 - Anti Diabetic